prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     This flag enables the periodic calling of Validator Registration API <a href="https://github.com/ethereum/builder-specs">(a Builder API)</a> while using the <code>suggested-fee-recipient</code> flag. <br /> <br />
     <strong>Example</strong>: <code>--enable-builder</code> <br /> <br />
     <strong>Note</strong>: this flag will not affect the proposer settings file.
 The proposer settings can specify builder configuration through its own fields.
+If you don't run a builder, you can ignore this.
     </td>
   </tr>
 </table>